-Speech/Language support service offered in grades K-6 include remedial help for children diagnosed with articulation, language, fluency, or voice problems.
+Speech/Language support services offered in grades K-5 include remedial help for children diagnosed with articulation, language, fluency, or voice problems.
 Speech screenings are offered to Kindergarten students during scheduled registration days.
-Students can also be referred by their classroom teachers through the Child Study program.
+Students can also be referred to by their classroom teachers through the Child Study program.